Marco Polo Cruse Ship

 While vojage by boat along the Fjorlandfjord, one of the arms of the Sognefjord, near the village of Fjorland, a ship whose elegant silhouette was once a symbol of the Soviet Civil Fleet - the Alexander Pushkin, now Marco Polo cruise liner.

-The ocean passenger ship Alexander Pushkin was the second ship of the Ivan Franko project (301 / Seefa 750), built by order of the USSR at the VEB Mathias-Thesen-Werft shipyards in Wismar, East Germany, and launched on April 26, 1964.
-The ships of this project, in General, met modern requirements, had isolated rooms and gangways for the crew, a pool with a sliding roof, but also had some exotic features by Western standards - for example, six-person cabins and three taps in the washbasins - for cold, hot and sea water, which Western shipbuilders have long abandoned.
-In addition, the project provided for the use of the ship for the transfer of troops (in the USSR, absolutely all transport had a dual purpose), the ship had large storage facilities and fuel reserves, providing autonomy of up to 10,000 nautical miles, as well as cargo holds and powerful cargo booms capable of lifting armored vehicles.
-Nevertheless, the appearance of liners of this series, which also included "Ivan Franko", "Taras Shevchenko", "Shota Rustaveli" and "Mikhail Lermontov" became a notable event in the world of shipbuilding.
-As the foreign press wrote, "..their overall architectural appearance gives the ships a special elegance"... " the 700-seat Soviet vessel will not be inferior in its seaworthiness and comfort to foreign vessels crossing the Atlantic.
+The Alexander Pushkin ocean-going passenger ship was the second vessel of the Ivan Franko project (301/Seefa 750), built by order of the USSR at the VEB Mathias-Thesen-Werft shipyards in Wismar, GDR, and launched on April 26, 1964.
+The ships of this project, in general, met modern requirements, had isolated rooms and gangways for the crew, a swimming pool with a sliding roof, but also had some exotic features by Western standards - for example, six-seat cabins and three taps in the washbasins - for cold, hot and sea water, which Western shipbuilders long ago abandoned.
+In addition, the project provided for the use of the ship for the transfer of troops (in the USSR, absolutely all transport had a dual purpose), the ship had large storage facilities and fuel reserves that provide autonomy up to 10,000 nautical miles, as well as cargo holds and powerful cargo booms capable of lifting armored vehicles.
+Nevertheless, the appearance of the liners of this series, which also included "Ivan Franko", "Taras Shevchenko", "Shota Rustavel" and "Mikhail Lermontov" became a notable event in the world of shipbuilding.
+As the foreign press wrote, ".. their overall architectural appearance gives the ships a special elegance"... " the 700-seat Soviet ship is not inferior in its seaworthiness and comfort to foreign ships crossing the Atlantic.
 At the same time, passengers will find something unique and enticing here - the Russian style."

-In 2009, the ship was involved in a scandal about the infection of 400 passengers with a norovirus infection, which caused the cruise to be interrupted off the coast of Scotland.
-In March 1913, while leaving Sortland in Northern Norway, the ship collided with an uncharted underwater rock.
+In 2009, the ship was involved in a scandal about the infection of 400 passengers with norovirus infection, which caused the cruise to be interrupted off the coast of Scotland.
+In March 1913, while leaving Sortland in northern Norway, the ship collided with an uncharted underwater rock.
 However, the cruise was completed, and at the end of it, the ship went to dry dock in Antwerp and after nine days of repairs again put to sea.
-The most recent incident occurred on February 14, 2014, when one passenger was killed and several others were injured during a storm in the English channel.
+The last incident occurred on February 14, 2014, when a wave hit in the English Channel killed one passenger and injured several others.

-Now, despite its age, the liner continues to delight the eye with its smooth forms, favorably differing from modern floating resorts, which are more similar to land buildings than to sea vessels, where all the romance of sea travel is lost.
+Now, despite its age, the liner continues to delight the eye with its smooth shapes, favorably differing from modern floating resorts, more like land buildings than sea vessels, where all the romance of a sea trip is lost.

-This is the kind of welcome we received from the USSR in the most unexpected place.
+We received such greetings from the USSR in the most unexpected place.